Sandai64/Passgen/README.md

 ### Installing the dependencies:

-`python -m pip install -U pip`
+`python -m pip install -U pip` to update pip

 `python -m pip install colorama termcolor cxfreeze`

 ### Compiling

-Run the `BUILD.bat` in the source folder you should now have the `.exe` file! yay!
+Run the `BUILD.bat` in the source folder.
+You should now have the `.exe` file! yay!